-The term Peripheral Neuropathy mainly referred to the weakness, numbness and certain pain caused due to the nerve damage and this syndrome is mainly seen in the forearms, hands and in feet.
+The term Peripheral Neuropathy mainly refers to weakness, numbness and pain caused due to the nerve damage, and this syndrome is mainly seen in the forearms, hands and in feet.
 This is a series of disorders caused due to the damage to the peripheral nervous system.

 The peripheral nervous system frames an intricate network by connecting the brain and spinal cord to the skin, muscles, and other internal organs, including the arms, legs, joints, internal organs, and also the sense organs – mouth, eyes, ears, nose, and skin.
 The damage to these nerves disturbs the flow of communication between the brain and other parts of the body which results in the damage to the muscle movement, loss of sensation in the fingers, arms, legs, and cause severe pain.

 Symptoms of Peripheral Neuropathy